 How much a divorce lawyer will cost would depend on whether your divorce is contested or uncontested, the issues involved, and your location.
 In divorce cases, lawyers usually charge an hourly fee, which depends on the location.
-For example, in major cities such as New York or Los Angeles, a lawyer can range between $400 to $700 per hour, unless the divorce is uncontested.
+For example, in major cities such as New York or Los Angeles, a lawyer can range between $500 to $900 per hour, with a retainer deposit of $10,000 to get started, unless the divorce is uncontested.
 In an uncontested divorce, a lawyer may charge a flat fee.

 The legal work involved in a divorce

 When the spouses do not have any children or property, divorce is usually uncontested.
 The spouses can go to a lawyer with all issues ironed out.
 The lawyer will simply file the paperwork.
 Expect to pay around $2,000 for a completely uncontested divorce where you and your spouse have already agreed on all issues prior to retaining a lawyer.

 When spouses have children and marital property, divorce becomes more complicated.
 Some issues may be contested but will be eventually settled.
 In this case, the lawyer will have to compute child support, spousal maintenance, and identify separate from marital property.
 Thereafter, the lawyer will negotiate these issues with the other lawyer to ensure you get an adequate settlement.
 When these issues are eventually resolved, your lawyer can file the divorce action together with the pre-filing divorce settlement.
 Here, average legal fees can range from $3000 to $5000.